 Key Takeaways

-• The trade-off: Vanguard found lump-sum investing beats DCA about two-thirds of the time over 10-year windows, by an average of 2–3%.
+- The trade-off: Vanguard found lump-sum investing beats DCA about two-thirds of the time, by a modest average margin.
 But DCA reduces regret risk and is how most people actually invest (through paychecks).

 How Dollar-Cost Averaging Actually Works